 A recumbent bike or e-bike, as the name suggests, is one where you lay down in a seat rather than perch on a saddle.
-They come in 2, 3 and 4 wheeled versions, though 3 wheelers or trikes as they are more commonly known are by far the most common design.
+They come in 2, 3 and 4 wheeled versions.
+3 wheelers, or trikes as they are more commonly known, are by far the most common design.

 I’ve test ridden several recumbent and electric recumbent machines and always enjoyed it – and always received loads of interest in the bike itself, mainly in the form of what is it and why would I want to ride one?
 So, if you want to know too, read on…

 Fancy cycling in real comfort?
 Why not try an electric recumbent?
 These models are from HP Velotechnik who have a wide network of dealers in Europe, US and Canada.